 Corporations can offer anonymity to their owners.
 For example, if you want to open an independent small business and don’t want your involvement to be public knowledge, your best choice may be to incorporate.
-But if you open as a sole proprietorship, it’s hard to hide the fact that you’re the owner.
-As a partnership, you’ll probably be required to register your name and the names of your partners with the county officials and/or state in which…
+But if you begin as a sole proprietorship, it’s hard to hide the fact that you’re the owner.
+As a partnership, you’ll probably be required to register your name and the names of your partners with the county officials and state in which…

 With a corporation’s centralized management, all decisions are made by the board of directors.
 Shareholders cannot unilaterally make binding agreements on behalf of the business simply because of their investment.
-With partnerships, each individual general partner may make binding agreements that may result in serious financial difficulty to you or the partnership.
+With partnerships, each general partner may make binding agreements that may result in severe financial difficulty to you or the partnership.

 There are many benefits of incorporating your business, beyond if it will save you on taxes.
 Building a real business and a brand requires a solid foundation, and that starts with an LLC or corporation built on a complete formation.